Some posts contain compensated links. Please read this disclaimer for more info.

 Princessa Gresa Restaurant

-Located on Fehmi Agani street, the Princessa Gresa Restaurant is famous for its special Fish Plate and their Ramstek viqi Veal Steak.
+Located on Fehmi Agani street, the Princessa Gresa Restaurant is famous for its special Fish Plate and Ramstek viqi Veal Steak.
 It’s one of the top tourist destinations in Pristina that keeps guests coming back for more!

 Soma Book Station

-A local favorite, Soma Book Station, looks like a large library that serves food and drink.
+A local favorite, Soma Book Station, looks like an extensive library that serves food and drink.
 Local beers and seasonal wines accompany the tasty food served here.
 Guests can spend hours here and rent books for just 1 Euro or play old vinyl records.
 If you love John Cage, Chet Baker, and Sonny Rollins, you’ll love grabbing a drink or meal at Soma Book Station.
 It’s a must on your Pristina to-do list!

 Enter Restaurant Liburnia, and you’ll feel like you’ve entered a fairytale or a novel.
-The restaurant that’s located close to the Townhall is filled with lamps, vine creepers, and has a traditional ambiance.
+The restaurant that’s located close to the Townhall is filled with lamps, vine creepers and has a traditional ambiance.
 It’s on the list of top Pristina places to visit to try local freshly baked bread and meat dishes.

 This restaurant is easy to miss because the wooden doors look just like they belong to someone’s home.
 There’s no sign outside to indicate you’ve reached one of the famous Pristina attractions.
 There’s no menu here either!
 You go in, get seated, and the waiters start serving you a variety of local food and drink till you’re full.
 It’s like a buffet at your own table.
 A favorite with the locals, the Renaissance is at the top of the list of things to do in Pristina for food lovers.
 Sometimes you have to wait long for a table, but it’s worth it!